 The GSMA is actively working with the telecoms and aviation industries to maximise the use of beyond-visual-line-of-sight capabilities for UAS, develop new use cases and help create an open and trusted regulatory environment.

-The GSMA Drones Interest Group (DIG) has 50 members (operators and associates) from around the world that are working with UAS and UTM suppliers and other ecosystem players to encourage the use of cellular communications while helping to create an open and trusted regulatory environment.
+The GSMA Drone Interest Group (DIG) consists of mobile operators and GSMA associate members from around the world, working with UAS and UTM suppliers and other ecosystem players to encourage the use of cellular communications for drones.

-The Drones Interest Group is open to all GSMA members.
-Please contact us to see how you can take part: email@example.com.
+The Drone Interest Group is open to all GSMA members.
+Please contact us to see how you can take part: firstname.lastname@example.org.

 Aerial Connectivity Joint Activity (ACJA)